SDGs supported:

 Scopus ORCiD GoogleScholar LinkedIn ResearchGate

 Stergios is the leader of the infrastructuResilience and www.bridgeUkraine.org initiatives.
-Stergios’ has a sustained record of grant-winning with more than € 3.15 million of funding which he received by Horizon Europe and the UKRI.
-He led and won recently a € 1.65 million MSCA-SE-2021, the ReCharged project, and is a partner to a € 2.5 million HORIZON-MISS-2021-CLIMA-02 the RISKADAPT project.
+Stergios has a sustained record of grant-winning with more than £5 million of funding which he received by the UKRI and Horizon Europe.
+He led and won recently a € 1.65 million MSCA-SE-2021, the ReCharged project, leads a part of the € 5 million HORIZON-CL5-2023-D4-01-01 ZEBAI project and leads the Pilots of the a € 2.5 million HORIZON-MISS-2021-CLIMA-02 the RISKADAPT project.

 He is a member of the BSI B/525/10 CEN/TC250/HG-Bridges, the BSI Mirror Group of Eurocodes, and UK delegate of the BSI (CEN/TC250/SC8 Work Group 6, Bridges) for the design and retrofit of bridges, the BSI committee B/525/8 and B/538/5, the Workgroup 11 of the EAEE and the IABSE TG1.8.
 He has editorial and reviewing responsibilities for more than 50 reputed journals.
 He has served as an evaluator for EU proposals and research grants from the UK (EPSRC), Canada, and others.
 He delivers seminars at consultancies and also participates in CPD activities as an official lecturer of the Institution of Civil Engineers in the UK.
 He has an extensive presence in the news of leading news agencies, including the BBC.